ancientcomputing/rc2014/eagle/romram_board/README.md

 <b>Simple ROM/RAM Board for RC2014</b>
 <p>
-This is a simple ROM+RAM board that full outfit an RC2014 system with memory.
+This is a simple ROM+RAM board that fully outfit an RC2014 system with memory.
 <p>
 Instead of ROM and RAM on separate boards, I wanted to combine them in order to reduce the number of boards needed to put together a basic system.
 <p>